cmaster11/qvalet/docs/0110-plugins/awssns.md

 https://mydomain.com/test/sns <- automatically decode/support SNS messages
 ```

-Whenever AWS SNS sends a message to the `/sns` endpoint, `go-to-exec` will inject in your payload the SNS notification
+Whenever AWS SNS sends a message to the `/sns` endpoint, qValet will inject in your payload the SNS notification
 arguments.

 E.g. you can access the `Message` field via: